-Technical innovations, higher educated and demanding customers are pressing the tourism industry to change.
-Tour operators are required to shift away from their focus on services and facilities, and instead start to focus on customised and memorable experiences for their customers.
+Technical innovations, higher educated and more demanding customers are pressing the tourism industry to change.
+Tour operators are required to shift away from their focus on simply offering services and facilities, and instead start to focus on customised and memorable experiences for their travellers.

-The expectation of a memorable experience motivates customers to book holidays.
-While travellers create their own experiences, tour operators are facilitating and providing input for these experiences.
-This unique combination gives tour operator an advantage in the growing experience market!
+The expectation of a memorable experience, motivates travellers to book trips.
+While travellers create their own experience, tour operators are facilitating and providing input for these experiences.
+This unique combination gives tour operator an advantage in the growing experience market.